DoD-Platform-One/bigbang/docs/developer/develop-package.md

     README.md         <  introduction and high level information
     ```

-1. Create a top-level tests directory and inside put a test-values.yaml file that includes any special values overrides that are needed for CI pipeline testing.
+12. Create a top-level tests directory and inside put a test-values.yaml file that includes any special values overrides that are needed for CI pipeline testing.
 Refer to other packages for examples.
 But this is specific to what is needed for your package.

     ```shell
     mkdir tests
     touch test-values.yaml
     ```

-1. At a high level, a Package structure should look like this when you are finished
+13. At a high level, a Package structure should look like this (below) when you are finished.

     ```plaintext
     ├── chart/